How much do you spend on baby clothes or children's toys?

 relevant differentiating factors such as colour, gender, name or brand, your item may match more searches.

 For example, to sell a pram, rather than simply using 'Pram' as the title, something like 'Pink Silver Cross pram' would be much better.
 Someone searching for 'pink pram' or 'silver cross pram' would see this before other prams.

 Describe what you are selling in detail to reassure the buyer they are making an informed decision.
 Include the size or dimensions, age range or other relevant specifications.
 It is important the buyer knows what they are agreeing to buy.

 When you list an item for sale on Buyanythinglocal, you can also add a list of your own 'search words'.
 These are other words you think will help buyers find your item, words that don't already appear in your title.
 Using the example above, the word 'pushchair' is a good word to help people find your pram and maybe also the words 'baby girl', since the pram is pink.

 Set a Realistic Price

 longer played with.
 They are of no use any more and they need to go.
 You can use the space for other things.
-The price needs to

-be tempting to buyers, they are buying something used after all.
+Be realistic with the price you set.
+It needs to be tempting to buyers, they are buying something used after all.